Anders Breivik and the madness of bigotry

 What these comments and others suggest is that, although Breivik’s insanity may have led him to pull the trigger, he selected his victims using the crosshairs of his far-right political convictions, which he shares with a sizeable minority on the political fringes.

-The far right parties and groups which Breivik admits to admiring are correct in their insistence that they are not responsible for his violent actions and, tempting as it may be, it is wrong to blame them for it.
+The parties and groups which Breivik admits to admiring are correct in their insistence that they are not responsible for his violent actions and, tempting as it may be, it is wrong to blame them for it.
 In fact, progressives and liberals should resist the lure of demonising the mainstream of the far right further because such vilification is not only counterproductive but also exhibits a similar brand of dehumanisation as that exercised by rightwing bigots towards immigrants and leftists.
 Far better would be to build a thorough understanding of what socioeconomic factors cause people to hold such extreme views and find effective ways of counteracting and neutralising them.

 That said, while the far right and populist rightwing, and those mainstream politicians who pander to their , cannot be held directly responsible for Breivik’s actions, they are guilty of creating the fertile ideological groundwork for extremism, including increasingly violent extremism, to emerge and take hold.
 If their anti-, anti-Muslim, anti-minority rhetoric is not toned down, today’s “lone wolves” may soon give way to bloodthirsty packs ready to kill and terrorise to recreate the mythical purity, beauty and innocence of yesteryear.